ntop/ntopng/doc/src/web_gui/categories.rst

 Traditionally nDPI was used by ntopng to detect flows L7 protocol.
 With the advent of more and more protocols, speaking about single protocols is often too difficult.
-Users usually are not interested in the specific protocol but rathen on a whole group of protocols.
+Users usually are not interested in the specific protocol but rather on a whole group of protocols.
 For example, it's easier to reason about VPN traffic as a whole rather than a particular VPN implementation.

 For these reasons, nDPI (and ntopng) has been extended to provide a logical grouping of protocols, called Categories.